 Sections 2.3-11 of this bill define relevant terms.
-Section 12 of this bill authorizes the Board of Regents of the University of Nevada, to the extent that money is available, to appoint researchers employed at an institution within the Nevada System of Higher Education to develop a climate survey on sexual misconduct.
-Section 13 of this bill authorizes the Board of Regents, to the extent that money is available, to require an institution within the System to conduct a climate survey on sexual misconduct and section 14 of this bill sets forth the duties of the Board of Regents regarding the climate survey.
+Section 12 of this bill creates the Task Force on Sexual Misconduct at Institutions of Higher Education and prescribes the membership of the Task Force.
+Section 12.5 of this bill prescribes the duties of the Task Force.
+Section 13 of this bill authorizes the Board of Regents of the University of Nevada, to the extent money is available, to appoint researchers to develop a climate survey on sexual misconduct and prescribes the requirements of the climate survey.
+Section 14 of this bill authorizes the Board of Regents, to the extent money is available, to require an institution within the Nevada System of Higher Education to conduct a climate survey on sexual misconduct, and section 15 of this bill sets forth the duties of the Board of Regents regarding the climate survey.

-Section 15 of this bill authorizes the Board of Regents to require an institution to meet certain requirements related to the grievance process of the institution.
+Section 16 of this bill authorizes the Board of Regents to require an institution to meet certain requirements related to the grievance process of the institution.

-Section 16 of this bill authorizes the Board of Regents to require an institution within the System to adopt a policy on sexual misconduct and sets forth certain requirements related to the adoption of the policy.
-Section 17 of this bill prescribes the information that must be included in a policy on sexual misconduct, if such a policy is required to be adopted by an institution.
+Section 17 of this bill authorizes the Board of Regents to require an institution within the System to adopt a policy on sexual misconduct and sets forth certain requirements related to the adoption of the policy.
+Section 18 of this bill prescribes the information that must be included in a policy on sexual misconduct, if such a policy is required to be adopted by an institution.